 National Research Council.
 2009.
 Strengthening Forensic Science in the United States: A Path Forward.
 Washington, D.C.: The National Academies Press.
 President's Council of Advisors on Science and Technology.
 2016.
 Report to the President Forensic Science in Criminal Courts: Ensuring Scientific Validity of Feature-Comparison Methods.
 Executive Summary: 1-20.
 President's Council of Advisors on Science and Technology.
 2016.
 Report to the President Forensic Science in Criminal Courts: Ensuring Scientific Validity of Feature-Comparison Methods.
 Chapter 1 Introduction: 21-24.
 President's Council of Advisors on Science and Technology.
 2016.
 Report to the President Forensic Science in Criminal Courts: Ensuring Scientific Validity of Feature-Comparison Methods.
-Chapter 2 Previous Work on Validity of Forensic- Science Methods: 25-39.
+Chapter 2 Previous Work on Validity of Forensic-Science Methods: 25-39.
 President's Council of Advisors on Science and Technology.
 2016.
 Report to the President Forensic Science in Criminal Courts: Ensuring Scientific Validity of Feature-Comparison Methods.
 Chapter 3 The Role of Scientific Validity in the Courts: 40-43.
 President's Council of Advisors on Science and Technology.
 2016.
-Report to the President's Council of Advisors of Science and Technology, 2010.
-Report to the Feature-Comparison Methods.
+Report to the President Forensic Science in Criminal Courts: Ensuring Scientific Validity of Feature-Comparison Methods.
 Chapter 4 Scientific Criteria for Validity and Reliability of Forensic Feature-Comparison Methods: 44-66.
 President's Council of Advisors on Science and Technology.
 2016.
 Report to the President Forensic Science in Criminal Courts: Ensuring Scientific Validity of Feature-Comparison Methods.
 Chapter 5 Evaluation of Scientific Validity for Seven Feature-Comparison Methods: Introduction, Section 5.1 DNA Analysis of Single-source and Simple-mixture Samples, Section 5.2 DNA Analysis of Complex-mixture Samples, and Conclusion: 67-75, 122-123.
 President's Council of Advisors on Science and Technology.
 2016.
 Report to the President Forensic Science in Criminal Courts: Ensuring Scientific Validity of Feature-Comparison Methods.
 Chapter 6 Recommendations to NIST and OSTP: 124-130.
 President's Council of Advisors on Science and Technology.
 2016.
 Report to the President Forensic Science in Criminal Courts: Ensuring Scientific Validity of Feature-Comparison Methods.
 Chapter 10 Scientific Findings: 146-150.
 President's Council of Advisors on Science and Technology.
 2016.
 Report to the President Forensic Science in Criminal Courts: Ensuring Scientific Validity of Feature-Comparison Methods.
 Appendix A Statistical Issues: 151-154.
 ANAB.
 2018.
 Guiding principles of professional responsibility for forensic service providers and forensic personnel.
 GD 1350: 1-3.
+WSP internal training presentation.
+2024.
+Expert Testimony: General Considerations, + Evaluative Framework, and the Hierarchy of Propositions.
+Evaluative Framework, and the meratchy of Fropositions.

-Biochemical and STR Training Program Page 92 of 100 Revision April 7, 2023 Approved by CLD Quality Manager All Printed Copies are Uncontrolled Revision 2
+Biochemical and STR Training Program Page 83 of 91 Revision August 12, 2024 Approved by CLD Quality Manager All Printed Copies are Uncontrolled Revision 3